-Diamond Springs Car Accident and Personal Injury Lawyer
+Diamond Springs Car Accident & Personal Injury Lawyer

-Diamond Springs is a small town in El Dorado County and part of the metropolitan statistical area that includes Arden-Arcade, Roseville and Sacramento.
+Diamond Springs is a small town in El Dorado County and part of the metropolitan statistical area, including Arden-Arcade, Roseville, and Sacramento.
 It is listed as a California Historical Landmark.
-Drawn by the rural beauty and charm of the area, many people are relocating to Diamond Springs.
-The population in 2010 was 11,037, which is up 125.8 percent from that in 2000 when it was 4,888.
-Unfortunately, as the population increases, accidents are on the rise.
-I am proud to be representing clients from the area in all types of accidents, working to protect their legal rights and obtain the compensation they deserve.
-It is my belief that no one should pay financially for damages caused by a negligent party.What’s in a Name
+Drawn by the rural beauty and charm of the city, many people are relocating to Diamond Springs.

-A personal injury is basically an umbrella term for injuries against a person that never should have happened.
-These can include both accidental injuries where a negligent person was involved and intentional ones where someone was injured on purpose.
+A personal injury is an umbrella term for damages against a person that never should have happened.
+These can include accidental and intentional injuries.
 Some of the accidents include the following:

 - Auto accidents